 - Know the skills and strengths of those around you

 We all know about time management and the usual response is “I don’t have time to apply time management.”
 10-12 minutes invested in planning your day will save at least 2 hours of wasted time and effort throughout the day (Eat the Frog — by Brian Tracy).

-This is a skill you need to get to grips with, end of story and you can then comfort yourself with this fact:
+This is a skill you need to get to grips with and you can then comfort yourself with this fact:

 Taking 5 minutes per day, 5 days per week to improve one’s job will create 1,200 little improvements to a job over a 5 year period

-Hope you enjoyed learning about these 10 skills that will help you skyrocket your career and get ahead in 2019.
+These 10 skills that will help you skyrocket your career and get ahead in 2020.
 Make sure you power up your soft skills as well as your technical skills and build strong, cohesive networks to support you.